 4. Select the child to whom you want to add the incident by beginning to type the name in the student box at the top of the page.
-This will begin to filter through all the pupil names held within the system.
-Once you have
+This will begin to filter through all the student names held within the system.
+Once you have selected a name, the box will turn grey.
+If you have selected the wrong name click the red 'X' delete button to choose an alternative.